EmbryonicDev/Etch-a-Sketch/README.md

   Choose any color to draw with

-  Draw with greyscale: each pass over a cell will add 12.5% opacity until the cell is 100% black
+  Draw with greyscale: the first pass over a cell fills it with 12.5% opacity of black, after that each pass over a cell will add 12.5% opacity until the cell is 100% black

   Draw with rainbow feature: each pass over a cell generates a new random color to fill the cell with